Hey there, awesome readers!

 Kalyani’s eyes sparkled with joy as she addressed the group, her tone both teasing and affectionate.
 "If you had informed me, I would have prepared something special for all of you," she said, her mind already wandering to the various delicacies she could have whipped up had she known they were coming.

-Anant, always thinking with his stomach, couldn’t resist voicing his regret.
+Anant, couldn’t resist voicing his regret.
 "Bola tha maine Adrisha ko ki Dadi ko bolna ki mujhe moong dal halwa khana hai, usne aapko nahi bataya," he said, his voice carrying a mock disappointment as he recalled his unfulfilled craving.

 (I had told Adrisha to inform you that I wanted moong dal halwa, but she didn’t pass on the message.)